 Hazelip School of Theology, Lipscomb University

 D.Min.
 Project: Embodying the Image of God: A Call to Holistic Spiritual Formation

 Over the years I have found a love for spiritual formation practices.
 I have also worked hard to form a positive relationship with my body and unlearn some harmful messages I had learned about myself.

 Shortly after my 28th birthday I was diagnosed with breast cancer.
 In a time where I was the most physically strong and eating healthier than ever had before, I was diagnosed with a disease I never expected.
 A disease my own body created.

 I had already come to realize that I was made good, yet I battled with myself as I now faced a cancer diagnosis.
 As I went through treatments and began to relearn my own body, I pressed into the fact that I believed I was made good and this illness was not what God intended for me.
 Throughout the process I watched for God to reveal what I could learn through the experience, even as I struggled.

 As a result, I have found a passion for sharing spiritual formation practices in conjunction with sharing that our bodies are good.

-Toxic Christian culture, the media, and many other sources try to tell us that we are broken, that we are too fat or too thin, that our spiritual formation is just meant for our heads and not our whole bodies, the list could go on... but I have found, time and time again, that God has made us good.
+Toxic Christian culture, the media, and many other sources try to tell us that we are broken, that we are too fat or too thin, that our spiritual formation is just meant for our heads and not our whole selves, the list could go on... but I have found, time and time again, that God has made us good.
 This is an exciting and liberating realization and I want to share it with others.
-I firmly believe that when we approach spiritual formation as a whole person practice we are able to more fully live into who we were created to be.
+I firmly believe that when we approach spiritual formation as a holistic practice we are able to more fully live into who we were created to be.

 If you are interested in growing spiritually and engaging your spiritual growth through whole person wellness, reach out!
 I would be honored to walk with you as you step into this journey for the first time, or as a partner with you as you continue down this path.